giuliacasarini/SecurityDemo/Chapters/ChapterIII.md

     </dependency>
 </dependencies>
 ```
-Next, create a utility class for JWT operations:
+Next, create a utility class for JWT operations: create, validate and analyze JWT tokens, using a secret key to keep the information in the token secure.
 ```java
 @Component
 public class JwtUtil {